Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Introduction

 \section{Introduction}

-The Riemann Hypothesis (RH) was presented by 33-year-old Bernhard Riemann 164 years ago in November 1859, while it is still regarded as one of the most difficult unsolved problems in mathematics.
-RH is a problem of the real part of zeroes of the Riemann zeta function.
-In his Japanese books~\cite{Kurokawa2012,Kurokawa2013}, the third author suggested the Deep Riemann Hypothesis (DRH) that concerns the convergence of partial Euler products on the critical line and serves as a prediction exceeding RH.
-If RH was likened to the mountain climbing, then it falls~upon the fifth station and studies of zeta functions mean to climb associated Mount Zeta.
+Riemann at 33 years of age communicated his findings to the Monatsberichte der Berliner Akademie on 19 October 1859, and Kummer read the paper at the meeting of the academy on 3 November 1859.
+The specific date it appeared in print, which should be the official~date of the paper, is not known.
+The Riemann hypothesis (RH) was presented in his paper~\cite{Riemann1859}, and it remains one of the most difficult unsolved problems in mathematics.
+RH is a problem of the real part of nontrivial zeros of the Riemann zeta function.
+The third author suggested in his Japanese books~\cite{Kurokawa2012,Kurokawa2013} the deep Riemann hypothesis (DRH) pertaining to the convergence of Euler products on the critical line, which serves as a prediction exceeding RH.
+If RH is likened to the mountain climbing, then it falls upon the fifth station, and studies of zeta functions mean to climb Mount Zeta.